gerritjvv/glue/workflowdsl.markdown

 Workflows are divided into Processes and their Tasks.

-# Using Jython or JRuby?
+# Using Clojure, Jython or JRuby?

 This page explains how to write workflows using groovy.
-For Jython or JRuby pleasee see the [Jython Example](jythonexample.html) or [JRuby Example](jrubyexample.html)
+For Jython or JRuby pleasee see the [Jython Example](jythonexample.html), [JRuby Example](jrubyexample.html) or [Closure Example](clojureexample.html)

 # Example